 The timeless drama and excitement of big league baseball's fall classic is at your fingertips ANYTIME, with the "Famous Fall Classics" card sets for HISTORY MAKER BASEBALL!
 With these sets, you get both teams from memorable fall classic match ups—vintage clashes from baseball's past autumn glory, yours to enjoy again and again!
 Our first collection of "Famous Fall Classics" appeared in 2013, and our second "MORE Famous Fall Classics" came on the scene a year later.
 We added "Famous Fall Classics THREE" in 2016.
-And now we've expanded the fun to included eight NEW fall classics, sixteen great teams from baseball storied past in our Series FOUR Famous Fall Classics, available September 20th!
+And now we've expanded the fun to included eight NEW fall classics, sixteen great teams from baseball storied past in our Series FOUR Famous Fall Classics, NOW AVAILABLE!

 Here's a capsule summary of each season's match-up in our latest collection of "Famous Fall Classics"...

 1935 Detroit (A) vs Chicago (N): Detroit's first-ever title after five previous Fall Classic disappointments, against a Chicago club that had surged through September with 21 consecutive wins (still a big-league record).
 Chicago's Warneke out-duelled Detroit's Rowe for a 3-0 win in the opener, and when Detroit's star Greenberg broke his wrist in a collision with the Chicago catcher, it looked dicey for the Motown squad in game two.
 But they poured it in for an 8-3 win to even the series, scratched out an extra-inning win in game three, got a pitching gem from Crowder to take game four and won the series in front of the home fans with a bottom-of-the-ninth walk-off single from Goslin in game six.